-The Ingram Scholarship Program Alumni Board was established in April 2007 to:
+The Ingram Scholars Program Alumni Board was established in 2007 to:

-- strengthen connections among all Ingram Scholars, current and alumni, to foster professional growth and mentorship opportunities
+- reinforce connections among all Ingram Scholars, past and present, nurturing professional growth and developing opportunities for mentorship

-reinforce the maturity and development of Ingram Scholars' service activities, personal citizenship and professional goals
+strengthen current Ingram Scholars' service activities, emphasizing engaged citizenship and developing professional goals

-support the efforts of the Ingram Scholars Program staff to sustain the mission, values and integrity of the Program.
+support the efforts of the Ingram Scholars Program professional team in sustaining the mission, values and integrity of the Program